-Show me: Watch the Configuration Modeling and Analysis movie to see a demonstration of defining a configuration model for comparison and analysis.
-The movie can be accessed by clicking the .htm file in the following location: <Configuration Manager root directory>\servers\server-0\webapps\docs\movies\Configuration_Modeling_and_Analysis\
+The Configuration Modeling and Analysis movie (to see a demonstration of defining a configuration model for comparison and analysis) can be accessed by clicking the .htm file in the following location: <Configuration Manager installation directory>\servers\server-0\webapps\docs\en\US\movies\Configuration\Modeling\and\Analysis\.

-- 1 Navigate to Application > Configuration Analysis > Configuration Modeling.
-You can create a model in one of the following ways: - ➤ To create a model based on a specific group of similar CIs: - ➤ Select the state of the view from which you want to select composite CIs.
-The available options are Actual or Authorized. - ➤ Click Add composite Cls to open the Add composite Cls dialog box.
+- 1. Navigate to Application > Configuration Analysis > Configuration Modeling.
+You can create a model in one of the following ways: - To create a model based on a specific group of similar CIs: - Select the state of the view from which you want to select composite CIs.
+The available options are Actual or Authorized. - Click Add composite CIs to open the Add composite CIs dialog box.
 Select the view containing the CIs you want to compare, then move the CIs to the Selected CIs column using the arrow buttons.
 Repeat to add additional CIs, if desired, and when you are finished, click OK.
 If the selected view contains more than 1,000 CIs, the top arrow button enables you to randomly select CIs (to a maximum of 1,000).